-The GBS program, described below, combines flexibility, choice and structure.
-The GBS approach allows an entering student with broad interests, who may be undecided, to explore varied courses and to sample the research expertise of over 350 productive GBS faculty before they decide on a thesis research direction.
-Alternatively, it allows a student with very defined interests to immediately begin to focus in-depth on the thesis research area they wish to pursue.
-A GBS program overview is offered below:
+The GBS approach enables an entering student with undecided or very broad interests to explore varied courses and sample the expertise of more than 350 productive GBS faculty before they commit to a thesis research direction.
+Alternately, students with defined interests can immediately begin to focus in-depth on the research area they wish to pursue.

 Individual themes offer additional enrichment courses, such as Methods and Scientific Logic and Neuroscience Summer Seminar Series, during the first year to provide experience in reading and presenting primary research literature.

 Thesis Mentor Selection – It is expected that students will select their thesis research mentor and confirm their theme affiliation typically by May of their first year of training.
 Students who enter a theme early, during the summer semester, may select their mentor and begin their thesis research by late February.

 The first year of training typically begins with several GBS orientation events, including faculty poster sessions that present potential research rotation projects, and concludes with a GBS-wide BBQ event.

-Additional enrichment and professional development courses, including grantsmanship and scientific writing skills, are also provided during the second and subsequent years.
+Additional enrichment and professional development courses, including grantsmanship and scientific writing skills, also are provided during the second and subsequent years.

-Thesis Research – In the second year, students typically spend a significant proportion of their time in the lab on preliminary reesarch to lay the foundation for their qualifying exam and their thesis project.
+Thesis Research – In the second year, students typically spend a significant proportion of their time in the lab on preliminary research to lay the foundation for their qualifying exam and their thesis project.

 Qualifying Exam – The qualifying exam consists of two components, a written NIH-style research proposal on the topic of the student's intended thesis research project and an oral defense of the approved proposal.
 The qualifying exam typically occurs by the beginning of the third year of training.
 Students also often submit their qualifying exam research proposals to NIH and other funding organizations for consideration for independent fellowship awards.

 PhD Degree – Upon successful completion of the qualifying exams, a student is eligible for admission to candidacy for the PhD degree.
 The typical time to degree is approximately 5.5 years (range 4-6 years), during which GBS students spend the majority of time in laboratory research.
-They also attend one or more national scientific meetings annually and publish an average of 4 or more first-author and co-authored publications in the peer-reviewed press.
+They also attend one or more national scientific meetings annually and publish an average of four or more first-author and co-authored publications in the peer-reviewed press.